vd Brink Home Automations

 Via configuration.yaml

 One way to add a new template is by adding the code to the configuration.yaml file.
-In 2022 the configuration for template entities changed.
-Where previously the configuration was placed under the sensor: or binary_sensor: section a new template section was introduced.
-Using the modern template format has a couple of advantages.
-You can use a trigger and action (like in automations) which gives more control over when the entity should be updated, and it allows to set a state_class so the state of the entity will also be stored in Long Term Statistics.
-It also allows to create button, image, number and select entities which is not possible using the legacy platform.
+In 2022, the configuration for template entities changed.
+Where the configuration previously lived under the sensor: or binary_sensor: section, a new template section was introduced.
+The modern template format has several advantages.
+You can use a trigger and action like in automations, which gives more control over when the entity updates, and it allows you to set a state_class so the state of the entity is stored in Long Term Statistics.
+It also allows you to create button, image, number, and select entities, which is not possible with the legacy platform.

 All the examples below start with the template: key.
 Be sure to define this only once in your configuration.yaml.
-All template enitites should be created under the same template: key.
+All template entities should be created under the same template: key.

 Via the frontend

-The other way is via the frontend, you can create a new template via the Settings menu item, then go to Devices and Services and select Helpers.
+The other way is via the frontend.
+You can create a new template via the Settings menu item, then go to Devices and Services and select Helpers in the top bar.

 Open your Home Assistant instance and show your helper entities.

-Select the bottom-right button + CREATE HELPER, select Template then one of the two options Template a sensor or Template a binary sensor.
+Select the bottom-right button + Create Helper, then choose Template and one of the two options: Template a sensor or Template a binary sensor.

-In this example a (binary) template is created to check if the current month is August.
+In this example animation, a (binary) template is created to check if the current month is August.

-The template helpers are more user friendly to create, but lack some of the options the YAML configuration does, like templating the icon of the sensor, and working with triggers.
-It also doesn’t have the option to provide a template for availablity of the entity.
+Template helpers are easier to create, but they lack some of the options available in the YAML configuration, such as templating the sensor icon and working with triggers.
+They also do not support a template for the entity availability.

 How to debug a template

-Go to the Developer tools menu item, then go to Template tab.
+Go to the Developer tools menu item, then open the Template tab.

 Or use this button to open the Helpers in your Home Assistant: